 After running probabilistic co-occurrence between all topics and receptors, we identified a multitude of both positive and random relationships.
 The full results (allowing for co-occurrences within category) may be viewed in the co-occurrence matrix in Figure 2.

 Figure 2.
 Co-occurrence matrix between receptors and topics.
+[I think you need to again describe some basics of this figure in this figure legend so people can just look at get a general idea of what this is]

 Results

 For each receptor, we identified all significant positive topic co-occurrences, and calculated effect sizes accordingly.
 Our results provide evidence for at least one significant co-occurrence relationship between receptor subtype and behavioral topic for all but one of our 14 receptors of interest.
 Altogether, we found 69 significant co-occurrence relationships (summarized in Table 1).
-In order to examine the both the statistical and functional validity of these findings, we then examined the literature behind these significant positive co-occurrences.
+In order to examine both the statistical and functional validity of these findings, we next examined the literature behind these significant positive co-occurrences.